deepanshs/mrsimulator/docs/user_guide/spin_system/spin_system.rst

         ),
     )

-We now have the site objects and the coupling object to make a coupled spin system.
+We now have the site instances and the coupling instance to make a coupled spin system.
 We now construct such a spin system.

 .. code-block:: python